Mithgol/simteconf/README.md

 Example:

 ```
+# A name and a setting.
 UserName John Smith
 DispStatusLine Yes

+// A set of taglines.
 Tagline Take care of the John Smith who will shake up the world!
 Tagline Behold, I have created the smith that bloweth the coals in the fire
 Tagline We have an unusual problem here, Jane.
 ```

+Lines can be blank (or can contain only some whitespace).
+Such lines are ignored.

-There is always a possibility of repeating values.
+There is always a possibility of several values of the same name.
 Sometimes intentional, like taglines in the above example.
 Sometimes accidental, but then the program's designer should at least make a conscious decision to take the first or the last value if it uses only one.

 The meaning of a named line in a simple configuration file does not depend on the presence or the order of lines that have different names.

+A comment (such as `# comment` or `// comment`) is also treated as a name of the line (such as `#` or `//` in the name) which is not used later (in the parent program) and ignored.
+It is not (currently) possible to pass an exhaustive list of known names to simteconf and to trade forward compatibility for error reporting.

 A couple of examples in the existing Fidonet software: